atomgalaxy/review-executor-sendrecv/senders-receivers-report.md

 Tomasz implemented a scheduler and support for critical-section capable sender, receiver, and scheduler, along with an `async_mutex`.

-The major requirement for the projects where:
+The major requirement for the projects were:

  * avoid dynamic allocation
  * provide RAII semantics (mutex is automatically locked/unlocked)
- * preserve execution context of the work
+ * preserve the execution context of the work

-I have found out that the final requirement is not expressable with current design ([P0443](wg21.link/p0443)), as to resume an "blocked" work, I need to have ability to extract the scheduler from the current context of the execution.
+The final requirement is not expressible with the current design ([P0443](wg21.link/p0443)), as to resume an "blocked" work, one needs to have the ability to extract the scheduler from the current execution context.

-Initially, I have inveted my own `sender_with_scheduler` concept, to provide functionality, as I have found `schedule_provider` as proposed in [P1898](wg21.link/p1898) inapropariate - I wanted to continue on the executor where `set_value` was invoked, not want provided by `receiver`.
+Initially, Tomasz used his own `sender_with_scheduler` concept to provide this functionality, as `schedule_provider`, as proposed in [P1898](wg21.link/p1898), seemed unsuitable - it was impossible to continue on the same executor where `set_value` was invoked, and not the one provided by the associated `receiver`.

-The discussion with the authors in the [issue](https://github.com/atomgalaxy/review-executor-sendrecv/issues/12), helped me to understand that the `schedule_provider` is sufficient in my case, however, I am still unclear regarding of the expected semantic of `scheduler` propagation.
+After a discussion with the authors in the [issue](https://github.com/atomgalaxy/review-executor-sendrecv/issues/12), the group found a way to use the proposed `schedule_provider` for this particular case.
+However, the semantic (forward/backward) for the propagation of the scheduler is still unclear.

+We suggest another example be provided to avoid further misunderstandings regarding the intended usage.

 ## Forward/Backward propagation of executors